cockroachdb/docs/src/current/v23.1/create-changefeed.md

 {% remote_include https://raw.githubusercontent.com/cockroachdb/generated-diagrams/{{ page.release_info.crdb_branch_name }}/grammar_svg/create_changefeed.html %}
 </div>

-## Parameters
+### Parameters

 Parameter | Description
 ----------|------------
-`table_name` | The name of the table (or tables in a comma separated list) to create a changefeed for.<br><br>**Note:** Before creating a changefeed, consider the number of changefeeds versus the number of tables to include in a single changefeed.
+`changefeed_target` | The name of the table (or tables in a comma separated list) to create a changefeed for.<br><br>**Note:** Before creating a changefeed, consider the number of changefeeds versus the number of tables to include in a single changefeed.
 Each scenario can have an impact on total memory usage or changefeed performance.
 Refer to [Create and Configure Changefeeds]({% link {{ page.version.version }}/create-and-configure-changefeeds.md %}) for more detail.
 `sink` | The location of the configurable sink.
 The scheme of the URI indicates the type.
 For more information, refer to [Sink URI](#sink-uri).<br><br>**Note:** If you create a changefeed without a sink, your changefeed will run like a [core changefeed]({% link {{ page.version.version }}/changefeed-for.md %}) sending messages to the SQL client.
 For more detail, refer to the [Create and Configure Changefeeds]({% link {{ page.version.version }}/create-and-configure-changefeeds.md %}#create) page.
 `option` / `value` | For a list of available options and their values, refer to [Options](#options).

-### CDC query parameters
+### Parameters for change data capture queries

-Change data capture queries allow you to define the change data emitted to your sink when you create a changefeed.
-See the [Change Data Capture Queries]({% link {{ page.version.version }}/cdc-queries.md %}) page for detail on the functionality, syntax, and use cases for changefeeds created with queries.
+_Change data capture queries_ allow you to define the change data emitted to your sink when you create a changefeed.
+Refer to the [Change Data Capture Queries]({% link {{ page.version.version }}/cdc-queries.md %}) page for detail on the functionality, syntax, and use cases for creating changefeeds that include queries.

 Parameter | Description
 ----------|------------